mstefani-source/fdf-mstef/README.md

-# fdf it is a project where i make my first steps on grafics way
+# FdF it is a project where i make my first steps on grafics way
 # first of all you need to install minilibx
 # git clone https://github.com/mstefani-source/fdf-mstef.git fdf
 # cd fdf